Mathematics

 Grade Mode: Standard Letter

-Prerequisite(s): MATH 040 or MATH 150 or higher or direct placement based on multiple measures; ENGL 101 or ENGL 101E or ENGL 101H or higher or direct placement based on multiple measures; also, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.
+Prerequisite(s): Intermediate algebra or higher or direct placement based on multiple measures; ENGL 101 or ENGL 101E or ENGL 101H or higher or direct placement based on multiple measures; also, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.

 Introductory course to statistics and probability, descriptive analysis, and presentation of data, hypothesis testing, statistical inference, normal curve, chi-square, and applications in diverse disciplines.
 Students are expected to work and participate at an honors level which includes strong critical thinking skills, thorough analysis of mathematical readings, presentation, and leadership skills demonstrated through class participation/presentation and service learning in the community.